nicklozon/borderlands-2-lib/README.md

 End goal of this library is to be able to enter multiple players of any class, with multiple item configurations, in multiple scenarios (fight for your life, turret deployed, etc.) and properly calculate damage and DPS values against each target type so the user knows quickly what weapon is best for each player in each scenario.

 # About Me
 Software developer (imagine that) and amateur Borderlands 2 player.
 I spend most of my time working so Borderlands is low pressure escape for me.
-I've P,played through the game twice as Mechromancer and Axton, never in THVM or UHVM but I understand the concepts and plan to implement them into this library.
+I've played through the game multiple times as Mechromancer, Axton, and Zer0.
+Yet to beat UVHM or do any raid bosses.

 Take my opinions with a grain of salt, constructive feedback is always welcome.